Alcohol in New Zealand: Sauvignon blanc breakthrough

 In the 1980s, wineries in New Zealand, especially in the Marlborough region, began producing outstanding, some critics said unforgettable, Sauvignon blanc.
 "New Zealand Sauvignon blanc is like a child who inherits the best of both parents—exotic aromas found in certain Sauvignon blancs from the New World and the pungency and limy acidity of an Old World Sauvignon blanc like Sancerre from the Loire Valley" (Oldman, p.
 152).
 One critic said that drinking one's first New Zealand Sauvignon blanc was like having sex for the first time (Taber, p.
 244).
 "No other region in the world can match Marlborough, the northeastern corner of New Zealand's South Island, which seems to be the best place in the world to grow Sauvignon blanc grapes" (Taber, p.
 244).

 Spirits production

 New Zealand is unusual among Western nations in allowing the distillation of beverage alcohol as a hobby for personal use.

-New Zealand has a evergrowing commercial craft spirits industry, that wins awards across the world.
-Some of these distilleries are: